MorpheusMXML/VentCore/README.md

-# Example Project
+# M-Lab UKE Project: VentCore

-This repository will house your application (`./app`), as well as the deliverables for the course (`./deliverables`).
+This repository provides the [Application](./App), as well as our deliverables for the course [Deliverables](./Deliverables) for the M-Lab UKE project.

-Please note that all of your application code must live within the "App" folder above, including the custom "README.md" file you will create for your application.
-This README will remain as a guide for future visitors to this repository.
-Feel free to customise it.
+For a short overview of the Application, please read the [Application READMe.md](./App/uke_mlab/README.md)